IATI/IATI-Developer-Documentation/community-about.rst

 Documentation
 -------------

 We will build Developer Documentation using the same approach as the SSOT - this means taking material from the wiki and slowly closing that down, and building better documentation specifically targeted at developers.
-We should also link more prominently to our developer documentation that we currently do to the wiki.This would also then be available on the iatistandard.org website.
-See http://dev.iatistandard.org/developer/
+We should also link more prominently to our developer documentation that we currently do to the wiki.
+This would also then be available on the iatistandard.org website.
+See http://iatistandard.org/developer/

 Each software project in our `GitHub Organisation repositories <https://github.com/IATI>`_ should have information for developers about how they can be involved in that project.